Hansastro/libmytar/README.md

 ## libmytar_addData
 Add data to the last added file. the *size* is the size of the object and the *ptr* is a pointer on it.

+# Compilation and installation
+This library use autotool.
+To compile it you have to do the following steps:
+ - autoreconf --install	--> This will generate the needed files.
+ - automake		--> This will generate some pre-makefile
+ - ./configure
+ - make
+ - make install

+ See the INSTALL file for more details.